SCWells72/sirono-common/README.md

 interfaces and classes in the framework are:

 * `TriggerHandler` - the common interface for all trigger handlers
-* `AbstractTriggerHandler` - an abstract base implementation of `TriggerHandler` that provides default on-op implementations of all trigger event handler methods and common utility methods for processing trigger data.
+* `AbstractTriggerHandler` - an abstract base implementation of `TriggerHandler` that provides default no-op implementations of all trigger event handler methods and common utility methods for processing trigger data.
 * `TriggerHandlerFactory` - the factory interface for the creation of `TriggerHandler` implementations in response to DML events.